LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/kubernetes-beginner/docker.md

 - An image is a package or a template.
 - Images are used to create 1 or more containers.
 - Containers are running instances of images that are isolated and have their own environments and set of processes.
+  - Each container is isolated in terms of its filesystem, processes, network, and other resources.
+This means that the processes running inside one container do not interfere with those in another container.
+  - Each container starts with the same base image layers, but any changes made within a container (like writing files) are stored in a container-specific writable layer.
+This means changes in one container do not affect others.
+  - Containers use namespaces and cgroups (control groups) in the Linux kernel to achieve process and resource isolation.
+Namespaces provide isolated views of system resources, while cgroups control and limit the resource usage of containers.
+  - Containers can have their own IP addresses and network interfaces, but they can also share network interfaces if configured to do so.
+Docker provides various network drivers (bridge, host, overlay) to manage container networking.

 ### Traditional Deployment of Applications